 This post contains affiliate links.

 Before you buy Power Wheels for your kid, you want to know how safe they are.
-We understand.
+I understand.
 No one wants to spend a couple of hundred dollars on a toy that can harm their child.

 Power Wheels are safer than other non-motorized riding toys.
 Fisher-Price recalled many Power Wheels in 1998 and 2001, but after paying a $1.1 million fine, followed safety recommendations.
 No children have died from a Power Wheel, and due to safety features, they have a low accident rate.